jamielennox/requests-mock/doc/source/response.rst

 ================

-A callback can be provided in place of any of the body elements.
+A callback can be provided in place of any of the body elements. raw attribute also accepts callable that returns HTTPResponse.
+The HTTPResponse should have `preload_content=False` or it may not work properly.

 Callbacks must be a function in the form of

 .. code:: python